Below are five industries where your technical education is highly desired:

 Brick-and-mortar retailers of all sizes have to invest in data technologies as a means to stay competitive in the era of fast fashion.

 If you love both fashion and writing code, Amazon sometimes hires Software Development Engineers to join their fashion team, noting that the position will provide a “chance to get in on the ground floor with a team that is shifting the paradigm for online shopping with disruptive experiences and new business models that haven’t been solved at scale before.”

 If you’re interested in using your coding skills to help others, consider the advantages and impact of working at a nonprofit.

 Nonprofit organizations need technicians who can update outdated software and implement systems that ease workload and increase global impact.

-Fred Hutchinson Cancer Research Center is hiring a Cloud DevOps Engineer to support the “elimination of cancer and related diseases as causes of human suffering and death.”
+Fred Hutchinson Cancer Research Center is hiring software developers to support the “elimination of cancer and related diseases as causes of human suffering and death.”
 You’ll have the opportunity to work alongside specialists, and increase an organization in its capacity for helping others.

 Politics & Government

 Beginning in 2008, candidate websites emerged as a key battleground for public perception.
 Barack Obama famously used his site to support a national grassroots campaign which raised millions in small, web-based donations.